 - Specific stretches

-While individuals reporting chronic pelvic pain may be recommended or prescribed with analgesics to help manage the pain levels, but our physiotherapists can also offer a number of different services, exercises and fitness plans to help you alleviate your pain and start on the road to recovery without having to entirely rely on painkillers.
+While individuals reporting chronic pelvic pain may be recommended or prescribed with analgesics to help manage the pain levels, our physiotherapists can also offer a number of different services, exercises and fitness plans to help you alleviate your pain and start on the road to recovery without having to entirely rely on painkillers.

 Firstly, it is important that physiotherapists walk through some of the psychological and social elements that may be involved in the triggering of flare-ups, especially when they occur as a result of sexual activity.
 One of the first steps to managing the condition is the identify behaviors like catastrophizing, pain-related anxieties and more and create strategies or recommend professional help for patients who experience them.